Notes on the Geography of Egypt: Egyptian Icons

-Downstream from the weir.
+Downstream from the weir, the desert is a distant world.
 Since the completion of storage reservoirs upstream, especially at Aswan, water flows year-round, not just in summer.
-It's a huge difference, one that explains how, with about 7.5 million acres of agricultural land, Egypt actually grows about 12 million acres of crops annually.
+With perennial irrigation Egypt grows about 12 million acres of crops annually on about 7.5 million acres of cropland.
 (That's a "cropping intensity" of about 180 percent, almost the same as two crops per season.)

 There are about 3,000,000 farms in Egypt.
-The average one covers less than two acres of land; half cover less than one acre.
-From that land, the farmers take winter crops of wheat and berseem (Egyptian clover) and summer ones of corn, cotton, and--in the delta--rice.
-Income levels are so low that about 40% of rural families supplement their income from non-farm sources, which is often a way of saying that the husband moves to town, while the wife stays behind to farm and care for the children.
-And those are the lucky ones: for every farm family, there's another rural family that's landless and survives on farm wages.
+The average farm measures less than two acres; half cover less than one acre.
+From that land, Egypt's farmers take winter crops of wheat and berseem (Egyptian clover) and summer ones of corn, cotton, and--in the delta--rice.
+About 40% of rural families supplement their income from non-farm sources, which often means that the husband moves to town while the wife stays behind to farm and care for the children.
+And those are the lucky ones: for every farm-owning family, there's another rural family that's landless and survives on farm wages.

 A moment before the previous picture was taken, the girl's father washed her face so she'd look her best.